 The nine malicious applications focus around free Netflix codes, Google AdWords vouchers, and voting for the best football team or player.
 They’re designed to entice and are built with high-quality graphics.

-Researchers said: “Just like any user manipulation, the official-looking login screens are common tactics to have users take action that could reveal sensitive information.
+“Just like any user manipulation, the official-looking login screens are common tactics to have users take action that could reveal sensitive information.
 While the user is logging into their official account, the FlyTrap Trojan is hijacking the session information for malicious intent.”

 Before the malware apps dish out the promised goodies, targeted users are told to log in with their Facebook accounts to cast their vote or collect the coupon code or credits.
 There are, of course, no free Netflix or AdWords coupons or codes, rather, the malicious apps are just after Facebook credentials.
 They make a last-stab attempt to look legitimate by presenting a message saying that the coupon or code expired, “after redemption and before spending.”